4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ## To 36.0.0

 The update includes the upgrade of the prometheus chart to 45.x.x.
 In order for this upgrade to work, you need to delete the daemonset prometheus-operator-prometheus-node-exporter.

+## To 37.0.0

+This update removes the old security scanner estafette and installs aquasecurities trivy with the corresponding grafana dashboard.